amahmood561/random-quote-generator/README.md

 Your task is to build a backend application that acts as a RESTful API Server for displaying random quotes.

-Application must be written using the tools listed below:
+The application should be written using the tools listed below:

 Tech Stack: [Nest.js](https://nestjs.com/) and [TypeScript](https://www.typescriptlang.org/)

 ## Getting Started

-The NestJS starter code and quote file can be found in our random-quote-generator GitHub repository The [NestJS First Steps](https://docs.nestjs.com/first-steps) documents are a great launching point to begin building this.
+The NestJS starter code and quote file can be found in our random-quote-generator GitHub repository.
+The [NestJS First Steps](https://docs.nestjs.com/first-steps) documents are a great launching point to begin building this.

 ## What We Expect From You